 - Extend UConn’s academic brand to engage new and diverse audiences, including global learners through FutureLearn.

 OCPE is led by Ruth Kustoff who supports individual faculty and the schools and colleges in navigating the design, development and delivery of noncredit courses.
 This includes using Genius as the noncredit registration portal, coordinating with elearning development, media production and marketing, when needed, and helping plan and strategize professional development offerings to a targeted group of learners.
 If you have questions about noncredit professional course development, email Ruth at email@example.com.

 OCPE as a Centralized Support Team

-The Office of Continuing and Professional Education supports the development of noncredit short courses in partnership with the schools and colleges.
-This office recommends a standardized approach to noncredit course development, following best practices in course design to meet the needs of adult learners.
+The Office of Continuing and Professional Education supports the development of noncredit short courses in partnership with UConn's schools and colleges.
+We recommend a standardized approach to noncredit course development, following best practices in course design to meet the needs of adult learners.
 See the Faculty Guide to Noncredit Courses.

 OCPE provides centralized support functions to the schools and colleges in the development of noncredit offerings, including instructional design, elearning development and marketing support.

 - Instructional design, elearning development and media production to support course development